HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## TaskService.v1_1_1.TaskService
 ```@odata.type: "#TaskService.v1_1_1.TaskService"```

-This is the schema definition for the Task service.
+The TaskService resource describes the Task service.
 It represents the properties for the service itself and has links to the actual list of tasks.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|